The History Behind The Mr. Olympia Sandow Trophy You Should Know.

 September 18, 1965.
 The crowd at the Brooklyn Academy of Music waited at the edge of their seats, screaming in anticipation.
 They clapped their hands, stomped their feet and yelled as loud as their lungs would allow for the blond superstar from California with arms too big to believe.
 The man they were waiting for was the legendary Larry Scott, and the reason why they were waiting was because this was the night of Joe Weider’s greatest creation.
 This was the night of the first ever Mr. Olympia contest.
 The prize, a cardboard felt covered “jewel”-encrusted crown, no money.
 The Sandow Trophy came much later on.

-Here’s How Physique Bodyware Got Their Sandow Trophy.
+Where Did Physique Bodyware Got Their Sandow Trophy?

-The seller, an old time Hollywood actor and TV executive in Burbank, CA acquired this Sandow many years ago from a well known pro bodybuilder down on his luck back in the 80’s, maybe even an Olympia winner?
-Sworn to secrecy, this bodybuilder’s identity still remains anonymous ’till this day, which only adds more mystery and intrigue to this legendary work of art.
-Who could have been so down & out back in the day that he’d part with such a prize?
+The seller, an old time Hollywood actor and TV executive in Burbank, CA acquired this Sandow many years ago from a well known IFBB pro bodybuilder down on his luck back in the 80’s, maybe even an Olympia winner?
+Sworn to secrecy, this bodybuilder’s identity still remains anonymous ’till this day, which only adds more mystery and intrigue to this legendary work of art and bodybuilding icon.
+But who could have been so down & out back in the day that he’d part with such a prize?
 Was it Frank Zane?
 Was it Franco Columbo?
 Maybe it was Chris Dickerson, Samir Bannout or Lee Haney?
-Arnold did not need the money, he had all that Conan cash!
+Arnold didn’t need the money, he had all that Conan and Terminator cash!
 Who really knows for sure.

 The son of an artist, Frederick W. Pomeroy was born on Oct.
 9, 1856 in London.
 Known for his talent and skilled eye in nude portrait work both male and female it was clear to see why he was chosen to create this masterful bronze statue.